Vleo4/DotaAutomationTool/README.md

-# Auto game acceptance Dota 2
+# Automation tool for Dota 2

-This script automates the process of locating and clicking a specific "Accept" game button in Dota 2 using image recognition.
+This script automates the match acceptance and hero selection processes in Dota 2 using image recognition

 ## Prerequisites